 First, everyone knows that planning a road trip can be overwhelming.
-However, this carefully curated road trip itinerary has everything you could ever want or need to plan the ultimate Great Plains vacation.
+However, this carefully curated United States road trip itinerary has everything you could ever want or need to plan the ultimate Great Plains vacation.

 You’ll learn the best months to visit, what to pack, and the best ways to enjoy iconic sights like Mount Rushmore, the Badlands, and Custer State Park.
 This guide goes beyond just locations – it’s filled with helpful travel tips and practical information to make your planning process stress-free.
 Now, let’s get started and make your South Dakota adventure one for the books!